1 William Street (New York City): Exterior

-The side facades consist of a water table made of granite.
+The side facades have a granite water table.
 The windows on the ground floor contain elaborate entablatures on their frames, while those on the second floor are rectangular with ornate metal railings.
-On the third through eighth stories, the windows are rectangular and contain voussoirs, wedge-shaped elements, on the lintels at the top of the frames.
+On the third through eighth stories, the windows are rectangular with lintels containing voussoirs.
 A colonnade runs along the facade of the ninth and tenth floors, and the eleventh floor contains square windows.
 There are water towers on the roof and a chimney on the South William Street side.

 To smooth out the acute angle created by the intersection of William and South William Streets, where the building's main entrance is located, the designers included a curved facade at the lower floors, as well as a concave building corner element above the eighth floor.
 This element is capped by a corner tower, which is round and resembles a "tempietto".
 The doorway contains double doors made of glass and metal, as well as iron gates, a short flight of granite steps, a flagpole around the doors, a metal plaque, and decorative iron grilles on the transom and second story.
 The third through eighth floors on this section are rounded, and above the eighth-floor window is a sculpted cartouche.

 The South William Street side contained the original front doorway for the building, which comprised a door underneath an arch with glass screen.
 The magazine New York Architect characterized the building as being "the most complete private banking institution in the city", with a form and sculptural elements that provide a maximum "breadth and solidity in the treatment of the exterior."

 Studio Architetti Valle, along with Fred Liebmann and Jeremy P. Lang Architects, designed an 11-story annex in 1982.
-The annex, located south of the original building contains black granite and limestone cladding, as well as a turret at the southern corner, which complements the other turret at the entrance of the original building.
+The annex, located south of the original building, contains black granite and limestone cladding, as well as a turret at the southern corner, which complements the other turret at the entrance of the original building.
 The annex features double doors facing South William Street, as well as a service entrance at Stone Street.